IRT Broadway–Seventh Avenue Line: Clark Street Tunnel

+Booth & Flinn Ltd. and the O'Rourke Engineering Construction Company received a $6.47 million contract in July 1914 to build a tunnel between Old Slip in Manhattan and Clark Street in Brooklyn.
 Construction of the tunnel began on October 12, 1914, using a tunneling shield in conjunction with compressed air.
 The tunnel was designed by civil engineer Clifford Milburn Holland, who later served as the first chief engineer of the Holland Tunnel.
-The north tube was holed through on November 28, 1916.
+Five hundred men, working in several shifts, excavated the tubes for 24 hours a day.
+The north tube was holed through on November 28, 1916, followed by the south tube on December 19 of the same year.

-On December 28, 1990, an electrical fire in the Clark Street Tunnel trapped passengers on a subway train for over half an hour, killed two people, and injured 149 passengers.
+On December 28, 1990, an electrical fire in the Clark Street Tunnel trapped passengers on a subway train for over half an hour.
+The fire killed two people and injured 149 others.